sniggilf/Python_for_PRISMS/Macbeth_Auto/README.md

 OUTPUT: filename_patches.jpeg    (showing points at which reflectance spectra were sampled)

+- Macbeth chart must have greyscale neutral colours on bottom line
-* If macbeth chart is rotated, some regions may not be selected properly - check output image.
+- If macbeth chart is rotated slightly, some regions may not be selected properly - check output image.
-* Exit each plot window as you go
+- Exit each plot window as you go
-* If wish to save spectral plots, save in window then exit as you go.
+- If wish to save spectral plots, save in window then exit as you go.
-* Type Ctrl+C to cancel all.
+- Type Ctrl+C to cancel all.